 Here are pictures of the food we serve at our gospel Feeding Events.
 As you might imagine, most of the people who come to eat with us are poor, so we want to serve them a tasty and nutritious meal.
 It consists of home cooked curried rice, a vegetable soup called dahl and nan, the traditional Indian tortilla.
 Delicious!

-When we started doing feeding events in 2007 we had to go looking for villages, now villages come looking for us.
-We are booked solid with two feeding events a month through December of 2016.
+When we started doing gospel events in 2007 we had to go looking for villages, now villages come looking for us.
+We are booked solid with two gospel events a month through December of 2016.

 Good news spreads quickly from village to village so normally when our missionary pastors arrive to feed a village and tell them about Jesus Christ, they are welcomed by hungry people who are excited to learn about this Son of God they have never heard about.
 This picture shows, how carefully the crowd listens when the good news of forgiveness and eternal life through Christ is presented.